agb32/cosmadoc/docs/source/queue.md

 Jobs within the same queue are scheduled using a fairshare arrangement so each user initially has the same priority.
 This is then weighted using a resources used formula.

 Note that the order of running can again be affected by back-filling (but that will only work if a job is given a run time) and using fewer resources than other jobs.

+## Other queues

+There are a number of other queues which may be of relevance.
+If in doubt, please ask.